-The Lyon County Pheasants Forever (LCPF) has scheduled a mentor hunt for October 22nd, 2022 from 8am to 1pm.
+The Lyon County Pheasants Forever (LCPF) has scheduled a mentor hunt for October 25th, 2025, from 7am to 3pm.
 We would like to have youth ages 17 and under and new hunters of all ages.
-Once again, the event will be based out of the Redwood River Sportsman’s Club (RRSC) located eight miles southeast of Marshall.
+Once again, the event will be based out of the Shooters Sporting Clays, Inc located 12 miles east of Marshall.
 The event will introduce young and novice hunters to pheasant hunting with the assistance of adult mentors and their dogs.
-As with last year’s hunt, inexperienced families will also have a chance to sign up for the hunt.
-The event is free, thanks to the generous support of LCPF’s committee, our private landowners and Redwood River Sportsman’s Club.
+As with last year’s hunt, inexperienced adult hunters will also have a chance to sign up for the hunt.
+The event is free, thanks to the generous support of LCPF’s committee, our private landowners and Shooters Sporting Clays, Inc. This event is limited to the number of participants in the field for safety purposes.
+We like to see a mentor for each participant and only 2 hunters in the field at one time.

-Area youth, women and inexperienced hunting families can be registered for the mentor hunt by contacting Mark Radke at (507)401-1312 or by emailing him at lyoncountypf@gmail.com, with the subject “Mentor Hunt.”
+Area youth, women and inexperienced hunters can register for the mentor hunt by contacting Mark Radke at (507)401-1312 or by emailing him at lyoncountypf@gmail.com, with the subject “Mentor Hunt.”
 Applicants must provide the full name, address, age, phone number and firearms safety certificate number for each participating hunter at the time of registration, and the full name, address and phone number of the parent or adult chaperone who will be attending with any youth hunter.
 All participants must have completed their firearm safety course prior to the event and must possess all necessary licenses and stamps, unless exempted by law.
 The deadline to register for the event is Oct.
-14, 2022.
+17, 2025.

 jamied